kermitt2/grobid/doc/Grobid-docker.md

 <h1>GROBID and containers (Docker)</h1>

-**NOTE**: the support to Docker is still experimental.

 Docker is an open-source project that automates the deployment of applications inside software containers.
 The documentation on how to install it and start using it can be found [here](https://docs.docker.com/engine/understanding-docker/).

 GROBID can be instantiated and run using Docker.
 The image information can be found [here](https://hub.docker.com/r/lfoppiano/grobid/).

+We assume in the following that docker is installed and working on your system.
+Note that the default memory available for your container might need to be increased for using all the available Grobid services, in particular on `macos`, see the Troubleshooting section below.

-The process for fetching and running the image is (assuming docker is installed and working):
+The process for fetching and running the image is as follow:

 - Pull the image from docker HUB
 ```bash